- Ground Cover

 - Reef Check

-Rockhampton has a population of 60 000 and is the Fitzroy Basin's largest urban centre, situated near the mouth of the river.
-A further 60 000 people populate the Basin, residing in smaller rural and mining towns and on agricultural properties.
-The average agricultural property size within the basin is 4000 ha.
+Rockhampton has a population of over 80 000 and is the Fitzroy Basin's largest urban centre, situated near the mouth of the river.
+A further 155 000 people populate the Basin, residing in smaller rural and mining towns and on agricultural properties.